Going through trials and trauma are

 out what happened.
 But it's important to note here that acknowledgment

 doesn't mean acceptance.
 Acknowledgment on this level refers to the

 taking in of information.
 A crude comparison would be the

-acknowledgement of seeing an email in your in-box.
+acknowledgment of seeing an email in your in-box.
 You know it's there,

 even if you haven't accepted its delivery.